WebAssembly/spec/spectec/test-prose/TEST.md

 Instr_ok/load-val
 - the instruction (LOAD nt ?() memarg) is valid with the function type [I32] -> [nt] if:
-  - the memory type C.MEMS[0] is mt.
   - (2 ^ memarg.ALIGN) is less than or equal to ($size(nt) / 8).

 Instr_ok/load-pack
 - the instruction (LOAD Inn ?(M _ sx) memarg) is valid with the function type [I32] -> [Inn] if:
-  - the memory type C.MEMS[0] is mt.
   - (2 ^ memarg.ALIGN) is less than or equal to (M / 8).

 Instr_ok/store-val
 - the instruction (STORE nt ?() memarg) is valid with the function type [I32, nt] -> [] if:
-  - the memory type C.MEMS[0] is mt.
   - (2 ^ memarg.ALIGN) is less than or equal to ($size(nt) / 8).

 Instr_ok/store-pack
 - the instruction (STORE Inn ?(M) memarg) is valid with the function type [I32, Inn] -> [] if:
-  - the memory type C.MEMS[0] is mt.
   - (2 ^ memarg.ALIGN) is less than or equal to (M / 8).

 Instr_ok/vload
 - the instruction (VLOAD V128 ?((SHAPE M X N _ sx)) memarg) is valid with the function type [I32] -> [V128] if:
-  - the memory type C.MEMS[0] is mt.
   - (2 ^ memarg.ALIGN) is less than or equal to ((M / 8) * N).

 Instr_ok/vload-splat
 - the instruction (VLOAD V128 ?((SPLAT n)) memarg) is valid with the function type [I32] -> [V128] if:
-  - the memory type C.MEMS[0] is mt.
   - (2 ^ memarg.ALIGN) is less than or equal to (n / 8).

 Instr_ok/vload-zero
 - the instruction (VLOAD V128 ?((ZERO n)) memarg) is valid with the function type [I32] -> [V128] if:
-  - the memory type C.MEMS[0] is mt.
   - (2 ^ memarg.ALIGN) is less than or equal to (n / 8).

 Instrs_ok